Home

 Background

-St James' church is part way through a multi-phase restoration programme costing well over £1 million.
+St James' church is part way through a multi-phase restoration programme which will ultimately cost several million pounds.
 The first - and most dramatic - phase was completed in April 2016 with the complete rebuild of the spire.
 The spire (the tallest in Wirral at 172 feet) had become unsafe.
 With the aid of a £250,000 grant from the Heritage Lottery Fund, and a major fundraising exercise by parishioners, we achieved a restoration which was nominated by the National Churches Trust as the country's best restoration project of 2016.

 2018 saw us engaged in Phase 2 of our restoration, involving remedial work to the tower masonry and the complete re-design and upgrade of the rainwater goods and discharge systems at the east end of the church.
 Again, a generous grant of £250,000 from the Heritage Lottery Fund helped us undertake the work.